Tefached95/petram-lang-vscode/README.md

 ## What is Petram?

 Petram is a general-purpose programming language with verbosity as a feature.
-It aims to be extremely strict, rigid, but still ergonomic and expressive enough to the point where writing code in it becomes effortless.
+It aims to be extremely strict, rigid, but still petraonomic and expressive enough to the point where writing code in it becomes effortless.

 **<u>Petram IS STILL IN ITS INFANCY!</u>**